 Help for ChemIDplus Users in PubChem (Web Page)

-On January 29, 2021, the National Library of Medicine's Pillbox program will be retired.
+The National Library of Medicine's Pillbox program was retired January 29, 2021.
 This includes the Pillbox drug identification and search websites as well as production of the Pillbox dataset, image library, and application programming interfaces (APIs).

 More information about Pillbox can be found in the NLM Technical Bulletin.